-Moscow is the capital of Russia and a city rich with history, art, architecture and culture.
-This unique capital includes the Kremlin - the former residence of the Russian czars and architectural ensemble of unique beauty which took shape between the 15th and 20th centuries.
-The cathedral square, which is located at the centre of the Kremlin along with the 15th century Assumption Cathedral, is a must see attraction that will leave visitors better informed of Russian history.
+Moscow is the capital of Russia and a city rich in history, art, architecture and culture.
+This vibrant city includes the Kremlin, the former residence of the Russian czars and an architectural ensemble of unique beauty which took shape between the 15th and 20th centuries.

 Sergiev Posad (Zagorsk)

-This is the most popular Golden Ring city.
-Sergius of Radonezh, a monk who was destined to become one of the most honored Russian saints, founded the small settlement of Sergiev Posad and a monastery that later became the centre of Russian Orthodoxy 6 centuries ago.
-The ensemble of St. Sergius Monastery (Lavra) was created by the best architects of XV-XIX centuries.
-It includes more than 50 various buildings.
+Sergius of Radonezh, one of the most honored Russian saints, founded the small settlement of Sergiev Posad and a monastery that later became the center of Russian Orthodoxy six centuries ago.
+The ensemble of the monastery includes over 50 buildings.

 The city was founded in the 12th century in a charming area amidst cornfields and untouched forests.
-The entire area is sprinkled with well-preserved churches and monasteries.
-Visitors to the town can see ancient Russian architectural monuments of the Danilov, Fedorovsky and Goritsky Convents.
-In the 1690s, Peter the Great decided to build the first Russian military flotilla on a local lake – Plescheevo.
-From the Kremlin’s bell tower visitors can enjoy marvelous view of the lake.
+The entire area is sprinkled with well-preserved ancient Russian architectural monuments including the Danilov, Fedorovsky and Goritsky Convents.

-Once known as Rostov the Great, it is the oldest town in the North-East of Russia.
-The town was mentioned in chronicles as far back as 862.
+Once known as Rostov the Great, Rostov is the oldest town in North East Russia.
 Rostov is famous for its splendid architectural design, numerous churches, and civil structures.
-Rostov itself has rather peculiar layout.
-I the historical centre of the city built in the 16th century, stands the Dormition Cathedral whose bells play one of the most enchanting chimes in Russia.
+The bells of Dormition Cathedral play one of the most enchanting chimes in Russia.

-Kostroma is believed to have been founded by Prince Yuri Dolgoruky somewhere between 1152 and 1157.
-Kostroma lies on both banks of the Volga River.
-The main part of the city, constructed in the early 18th century, has a classic Russian layout.
-The town contains numerous architectural monuments from the late 18th-19th centuries.
-The name of the town is closely connected with the Romanov dynasty and there is a museum dedicated to the Romanovs inside the Ipatiev Monastery.
+Kostroma which lies on both banks of the Volga was founded in 1150s.
+The main part of the city was constructed in the early 18th century.
+The town is closely connected with the Romanov dynasty and has a museum dedicated to the Romanovs inside the Ipatiev Monastery.

-The town of Vladimir stands on the banks of Klyazma River.
-In 1108, Prince Vladimir Monomakh founded the town on the high river bank.
-Eight centuries ago, Vladimir was the most powerful town of ancient Rus.
-In 1557, the capital of Vladimir-Suzdal Principality was moved to Vladimir, where the sacred icon of the Virgin, which was once been brought from Constantinople, was located.
+In 1108, Prince Vladimir Monomakh founded this town on the high banks of Klyazma River.
+Once Vladimir was the most powerful town of ancient Rus.
 Ancient monuments dating back to the 12th century can still be seen in Vladimir and its suburbs.